 Make a Difference through Teaching with a Master’s and Special Education Credential

 Develop advanced skills to serve students with special needs.
 The M.A.Ed. in Special Education with Moderate/Severe Disabilities Education Specialist Credential program provides an essential foundation of special education theory, methods, and practical teaching experience.
-Candidates explore relevant issues, including behavior support, inclusion strategies, and modified classroom instruction.
+Special education master's candidates explore relevant issues, including behavior support, inclusion strategies, and modified classroom instruction.

 - Meet the need for compassionate professionals to teach students with a variety of strengths and learning styles.